Keyboard shortcuts

 Multi-Monitor

-Xinerama support with per-monitor Polybar bars.
-Tags are independent per monitor.
+Xinerama support keeps tags independent per monitor.
 Windows can be moved between monitors with Super + Shift + ,/..

 Last change: